effer89/ToDo/README.md

 ## To Do List

 **Database:**
-1. Create your database 'todo'
+1. Create your database 'todo'<br />
-2. Create the table with
+2. Create the table with<br />

 ```
 CREATE TABLE task